 - Have your irrigation system checked at least seasonally by operating each zone to identify inefficiencies such as broken, misaligned, or clogged sprinkler heads and to check for leaks at the irrigation valves.
 An observer is the most important part of any efficient irrigation system.
 Performing simple and immediate repairs are the quickest way to maintaining your system's efficiency, preventing water waste, and prolonging the useful life of your irrigation system.

 - Adjust sprinklers to water the landscape, not the concrete or asphalt.
 Irrigation overspray is a common water waste in the landscape.

-Water between 8 p.m. and 10 a.m. to reduce evaporation and water loss from wind.
+Water between 8 p.m. and 10 a.m. to reduce evaporation and water loss from windy conditions.